Ross Taylor: International centuries

 Taylor has scored 40 centuries in international cricket, 19 in Tests and 21 in ODIs.

 Autobiography

-In his autobiography published in 2022, which was named Ross Taylor: Black & White, he revealed that he faced racism in New Zealand Cricket as some of the players and officials used to comment on his ethnicity.
-Belonging to Samoan heritage, Taylor said that he has experienced racism during his international career with the New Zealand Cricket Team.
-He also said that he was slapped by an owner of the Rajasthan Royals for getting dismissed for a duck during the 2011 Indian Premier League.
+In his autobiography published in 2022, titled Ross Taylor: Black & White, he revealed that he faced racism within New Zealand Cricket, as some players and officials made comments about his ethnicity.
+Belonging to Samoan heritage, Taylor stated that he experienced racism during his international career with the New Zealand Cricket Team.
+He also mentioned being slapped by an owner of the Rajasthan Royals for getting dismissed for a duck during the 2011 Indian Premier League.